BerryThePancake/COSC-1310_Procedural_Programming/README.md

 ## What Is This?

 Imagine you write the number "7" on a piece of paper.
 You know it's a 7 because your brain has seen thousands of 7s in your lifetime and learned what they look like.
-This project does the same thing — but with a computer program written in C.
+This project does the same thing but with an algorithm written in C.

 The program looks at 60,000 pictures of handwritten numbers (0 through 9), studies them, and teaches itself to recognize which number is which.
-After about 2 minutes of training, it can look at a brand new handwritten number it has never seen before and correctly guess what it is about 97 out of 100 times.
+After some training, it can look at a brand new handwritten number it has never seen before and correctly guess what it is we then 'test' the program by giving it 10000 images to guess.

 The cool part?
 The entire thing is built from scratch.
 No pre-built AI tools, no machine learning libraries, no shortcuts.
 Just basic math operations (addition, multiplication, and a few simple functions) written in plain C code.

-There's also a drawing app where you can draw a number with your mouse and watch the program guess what you drew in real time.

 ---